Zakonopravilo: Codex of Podunavlje

-The Codex of Podunavlje was only a draft that never gained legal power.
-Nevertheless, it witnesses an eternal need of Serbs to arrange state relations legally.
+The Codex of Podunavlje was a draft that did not gained legal power.
+Nevertheless, it expressed an eternal need of Serbs to arrange state relations legally.
 Serbs from Srednje Podunavlje used Krmčija as a source for their own codex.
-This codex had 27 articles which were not labeled by numbers in the manuscript.
-The labeling was done by Aleksandar Solovjev, who prepared the edition of the codex and wrote both a juristical and historical commentary on it, in the Glas ('Voice') of the Serbian Academy of Sciences and Arts.
+This codex originally had 27 unnumbered articles.
+The numbering was done by Aleksandar Solovjev, who prepared the edition of the codex and wrote both a juridical and historical commentary on it, in the Glas ('Voice') of the Serbian Academy of Sciences and Arts.
 In the sixteenth article it is mentioned that some parts of the codex were taken from Zakon sudnji ljudem, Zakon gradski (Proheiron) and Sud cara Leona i Konstanina (Eclogue).
-All of the laws above were already a part of Krmčija but the articles have undergone minor or bigger alterations.
+Its laws were already a part of Krmčija but the articles were altered.
 It was written in the vernacular with the exception of some lines in Church Slavonic.

-Pavle Šafarik got hold of the manuscript soon before leaving Novi Sad in 1831.
+Pavle Šafarik acquired the manuscript soon before leaving Novi Sad in 1831.
 It is now kept in his manuscript collection in National Museum of Prague.

 Legacy

-During the Serbian Revolution (1804) priest Mateja Nenadović established Zakonopravilo as the code for the liberated Serbia.
-It was also implemented in Serbian civil code (1844).
+During the Serbian Revolution (1804) priest Mateja Nenadović established Zakonopravilo as the code for liberated Serbia.
+It was implemented in Serbian civil code (1844).
 Zakonopravilo is still used in the Russian, Bulgarian, and Serbian Orthodox Churches as the highest church code.